SekiAlpha/Section-7-Sandbox/README.md

   5. Open up the new mission file in Windows Explorer.
   6. Add everything from the downloaded mission files into the new mission file except for the mission.sqm.
   7. The last thing you do is open the mission.sqm file and delete the addons in the required addons array.
-  8. Rename your mission folder iby using the the naming schema.
+  8. Rename your mission folder by using the the naming schema.
   9. If sending directly to a server administrator compile the mission into a pbo using PBO Manager or upload the files RAW into github or any file sharing software.

 # Compositions folder